lnxbil/docker-go-mini-webserver-example/README.md

 # Manual Distribution

-If you do not want to use a registry to distribute the docker image, you can create a container, export and import it on the destination docker
+If you do not want to use a registry to distribute the docker image, you can save the image and load it on the destination docker machine.
+Be aware that this is not an `export` and `import` operation, but an `save` and `load`
-machine:
+one:

-    make export
+    make save

-to export it, copy the file to the remote location's `/tmp`folder and import
+to save it copy the file to the remote location's `/tmp`folder and load it
+there:

+    docker load -i /tmp/docker-go-mini-webserver-example.docker-save

+Afterwards, you'll have an image, not an container that can now be used to create a persistent or throw-away container.

-    docker import /tmp/docker-go-mini-webserver-example.docker-export
+    docker run \
+      --interactive --tty --rm --publish 8081:8081 \
+      docker-go-mini-webserver-example-app:latest